Ham Seok-min

 Ham Seok-min (born 14 February 1994) is a footballer who plays for Gangwon FC on loan from Suwon Bluewings.
 In 2013, he was called onto the South Korea national under-20 football team.

-Finishing high school, he went to Soongsil University where he won the Ggoalkeeper award in 2013.
+Finishing high school, he went to Soongsil University where he won the Goalkeeper award in 2013.
 Afterwards, he would head to the Korea National League.
 An ardent supporter of Suwon Samsung Bluewings since 2005, he revealed that 'Suwon was always the No. 1 club in his mind' after joining them.

 Trophies

 Ham has received 1x K League Classic Runners-Up medal.